-As the name suggests, the Backup option in the Softaculous WordPress Manager lets you make a backup of your website.
+As the name suggests, the Backup option in the Softaculous WordPress Manager lets you make a backup of your WordPress website.

-There are other ways to make a backup of your website, and we don’t recommend using Softaculous for backups.
+There are other ways to make backups, and we don’t recommend using Softaculous for backups.
 The reason is that Softaculous backups are always stored on your hosting account (in the softaculous_backups folder in your home directory).
 The backups can use a lot of space, in particular if your website has lots of images.
-There is a risk that making a backup via Softaculous causes your account to run out of disk space.
+When you make a backup via Softaculous you can suddenly run out of disk space.

 Image: a list with backups made via Softaculous.